acgroupvn/api-guidelines/Guidelines.md

 Method  | Description                                                                                                                | Is Idempotent
 ------- | -------------------------------------------------------------------------------------------------------------------------- | -------------
-GET     | Return the current value of an object                                                                                      | True
+GET     | Return the current value of an object   or list sub-objects                                                                | True
 PUT     | Replace an object, or create a named object, when applicable                                                               | True
 DELETE  | Delete an object                                                                                                           | True
 POST    | Create a new object based on the data provided, or submit a command                                                        | False